Caitlin Mance, Executive Director

 Sam Aguirre, Assistant Women's Varsity Coach

-Myi Harte, Varsity Assistant Men's Coach, Middle School Coach, and Boatyard Assistant
+Myi Harte, Novice Men's Coach, Middle School Coach, and Boatyard Assistant

-Nick Santo, originally from the Bronx, NY, rowed for five years competitively with Row New York - Manhattan and competed with the program's first appearance at the Royal Canadian Henley in 2016.
-During the summer of 2018, Nick coaches their learn-to-row and middle school programs at both Row New York's Manhattan and Brooklyn locations while also competing with Row New York at the Paris Gay Games.
-He currently still rows at Bachelors Barge Club and studies civil engineering at Temple University.
+Nick Santo, originally from the Bronx, NY, rowed competitively for five years with Row New York - Manhattan and competed in the program's first appearance at the Royal Canadian Henley in 2016.
+During the summer of 2018, Nick coached the learn-to-row and middle school programs at both the Row New York Manhattan and Brooklyn locations while also competing with Row New York at the Paris Gay Games.
+He currently for Bachelors Barge Club and is studying Environmental Science at Temple University.